 I personally have thick, curly hair, so a shower that has a hard time washing my hair is a shower I find unappealing.
-But that same shower head could be perfect for someone with short hair that just wants something that coats their body in a fine mist to wash with.
+But that same water saving shower head could be perfect for someone with short hair that just wants something that coats their body in a fine mist to wash with.

 So let’s get started, first by looking at my personal favorite!

 A great option, with two unique settings.

 Picking the top option out of this batch was hard, as I like all of them a lot.